 Presentation: Adaptation Upgrade Facilities Plan, Wright-Pierce Engineers, October 2014

-Bulletin: DEADLINE FOR LAWN METER READINGS IS NOVEMBER 30, 2016.
+Bulletin: DEADLINE FOR LAWN METER READINGS IS NOVEMBER 30th EACH YEAR.
 ANY USAGE REPORTED AFTER THIS DATE WILL NOT BE ACCEPTED PER VOTE OF THE BOARD OF TRUSTEES.

 Question on your sewer bill?
 Email firstname.lastname@example.org